 Yogo Sapphire Necklace, Sterling Stone

 This yogo sapphire necklace features a sterling stone design, with the option for gold.

 Sapphires are among the rarest and hardest gemstones in the world, which makes them a timeless gift.
 They maintain their brightness and beauty impeccably over time.
 Yogo sapphires have a remarkable color and brilliance that is found nowhere else in the world.

-*Choice of necklace made with Sterling Silver (in photo) or 14K Gold
+Choice of a necklace made with Sterling Silver (in photo) or 14K Gold

 Dimensions: 2.75mm (.10 carat total) yogo sapphire pendant